google-deepmind/randomized_positional_encodings/README.md

   <img src="https://raw.githubusercontent.com/deepmind/randomized_positional_encodings/master/overview.png" alt="Overview figure"/>
 </p>

-This repository provides an implementation of the paper [Randomized Positional Encodings Boost Length Generalization of Transformers](https://arxiv.org/abs/2305.16843).
+This repository provides an implementation of our ACL 2023 paper [Randomized Positional Encodings Boost Length Generalization of Transformers](https://arxiv.org/abs/2305.16843).

 >Transformers have impressive generalization capabilities on tasks with a fixed context length.
 However, they fail to generalize to sequences of arbitrary length, even for seemingly simple tasks such as duplicating a string.